 11. Cropped Tweed Jacket

-I always bring this with me to Paris.
+I always bring this with me to Paris as part of my Paris in October packing list.
 I own it in three colors now!
 Great for pairing with jeans, trousers or even over dresses and skirts.

 Structured lady jackets and cardigans are always in my suitcase for Paris.
 So timeless and put together.
 Mango and J.Crew makes my favorite ones.

-A great shoulder bag that is timeless, looks and feels designer and can easily be dressed up or dressed down for days or nights in Paris.
+A great crossbody bag that is timeless, looks and feels designer and can easily be dressed up or dressed down for days or nights in Paris.
+This one comes in a variety of colors but Demellier has so many great crossbody styles to peruse.

 A good belt is a great way to add variety to your vacation looks.